-Majete Wildlife reserve is situated in the South of Malawi, one-hour drive from Blantyre, and was founded in 1955.
-It is one of the biggest successes in wildlife protection and one of the only places in Malawi where the Big 5 can be seen all year around!
+Majete Wildlife Reserve, founded in 1955, is situated in the south of Malawi, just one-hour drive from Blantyre,.
+It is one of the biggest successes in wildlife protection and one of the only place in Malawi where the Big 5 can be seen all year around!
 Majete is also part of the biggest elephant translocation!

-Before African Parks involvement in the reserve most of its wildlife had been poached to extinction.
-Within five years of taking responsibility for the reserve, over 2,000 animals had been reintroduced.
+Before African Parks involvement in the reserve, most of its wildlife had been poached to extinction.
+Within five years of taking responsibility for the reserve, over 2,000 animals had been reintroduced and the entire park has been fenced.

 Majete now hosts more than 4000 animals, including the Big 5!
-Elephants, black rhinos, buffalos, elands, nyalas, zebras and hippos can be seen in the reserve.
-Lion have also been reintroduced to Majete.
+Elephants, lion, leopard, black rhinos, buffalos, elands, nyalas, zebras and hippos can be seen in the reserve.

 Birdlife is also present in Majete with more than 300 species.
 These include several raptors, four vulture species, and a large population of bateleur eagles.
 From July to November, the park witnesses a plethora of migratory birds, including skimmers in the riverine areas, and the diminutive, yet beautiful rock pratincole.